SELab-2/UGent-5/backend/alembic/README.md

 alembic downgrade base
 ```

-For more examples, see the [official alembic tutorial](https://alembic.sqlalchemy.org/en/latest/tutorial.html).
+For more examples, see the [official Alembic tutorial](https://alembic.sqlalchemy.org/en/latest/tutorial.html).